-“Total potable water production” (TPW) means all potable water that enters into a water supplier’s distribution system, excluding water placed into storage and not withdrawn for use during the reporting period and excluding water exported outsider the supplier’s service area during the reporting period, as reported to the Board pursuant to Health and Safety Code section 116530.
+“Total potable water production” (TPW) means all potable water that enters into a supplier’s distribution system, excluding water placed into storage and not withdrawn for use during the reporting period and excluding water exported outsider the supplier’s service area during the reporting period, as reported to the Board pursuant to Health and Safety Code section 116530.
 Total potable water production includes all non-revenue water, which has the same meaning as in section 638.1 and is equal to the sum of the supplier’s unbilled authorized consumption and apparent and real losses.

-“Urban retail water supplier” or “supplier,” for purposes of this article, has the same meaning as in section 980.
+“Urban retail water supplier” or “supplier,” has the same meaning as in section 980.

 “Urban water use objective” (WUO) means an estimate of aggregate efficient water use for the previous year based on adopted water use efficiency standards and local service area characteristics for that year, as described in Water Code section 10609.20 and as calculated pursuant to section 966 (d).

-“Variance” means an additional volume of water that an urban retail water supplier may request to add to its urban water use objective for a unique use that has a material effect on an urban retail water supplier’s urban water use objective.
+“Variance” means an additional volume of water that an urban retail water supplier may request to add to its urban water use objective for a unique use that has a material effect on a supplier’s urban water use objective.

 Authority: Sections 1058, 10609.2, and 10609.10, Water Code.